kreatolinux/src/man/kpkg.conf.5.md

 `RepoLinks="https://github.com/kreatolinux/kpkg-repo.git::BRANCHNAME"`

+## PARALLELIZATION
+kpkg now supports parallelization, allowing for much faster binary package installations.
+This feature is only on the `install` command for now.
+* threadsUsed: You can set threads used to download packages.
+Set to 1 to disable parallelization.
+Number must be higher than 1.
+Defaults to 4.

 ## UPGRADE
 * buildByDefault: Enable building by default on upgrades or not.
 Is enabled by default.
+* dontUpgrade: Optional.
+You can set packages that shouldn't be upgraded.
+Seperate by space.

 # AUTHOR
 Written by Kreato.